SamWibatt/FPGA_HD44780/README.md

 # FPGA_HD44780
-Simple, write-only character LCD core
+Simple, write-only character LCD core in 4-bit mode.
+Intended for use in debugging but would work as a display library.

+** ADD MUX INPUT!

 ## work in progress.